 Responsibilities and powers are divided between the federal branch and its provincial executives.
 Immigration, Refugees and Citizenship Canada (IRCC) is a department of the government of Canada.

-The government of Canada and the Canadian political system are quite elaborate and is based loosely on British rule.
-The system we follow today was initially drafted by the "Fathers of Confederation" in 1864, and became law in 1867 when the constitution act was passed.
-The Act consigned the executive authority over to the Queen of England (UK), which made Canada a sovereign democracy.
+The government of Canada and the Canadian political system are quite complex, and based loosely on the British Westminster system.
+The system Canada follows today was initially drafted by the "Fathers of Confederation" in 1864, and became law in 1867 when the Constitution Act was passed.
+The Act gave executive authority to the Queen of Great Britain and Ireland (as was the official title for the Monarch at the time), which made Canada a sovereign constitutional monarchy.

-The Federal Government has the power to create laws for the peace, order, and responsible government of Canada.
-This includes federal jurisdictions such as International policies, Defense, Immigration, Criminal Law, Customs, and Border control.
-The Provincial Government is responsible for health care, education, driver licensing and registrations and controls the Provincial budget among other things.
+The federal government has the power to create laws for the peace, order, and responsible government of Canada.
+This includes federal jurisdictions such as international affairs, defence, immigration, criminal law, customs and border control.
+The provincial governments are responsible for, or share jurisdiction over, healthcare, education, and driver licensing and registrations, among other items.

-The Canadian government is divided into constituencies; the candidate with the most votes in the region they represent (riding) wins the authority to act in the best interest of the constituency by taking their "seat" in the Parliament.
+Electoral districts are divided into geographical areas known as ridings.
+The candidate with the most votes in the riding in which he or she is standing for office wins the authority to act in the best interests of the riding by taking his or her "seat" in Parliament.

-The Provincial political systems are based on the same doctrine as its Federal counterpart.
-The Provincial Government is referred to as the "Legislative Assembly" and the Queen's representative in the Assembly is the called the "Lieutenant Governor".
-Normally, every 4 to 5 years an election is called by the reigning Premier.
-Pending the results of the election, the Lieutenant Governor will ask the leader of the party with the most "seats" to become the Premier of the Province and form the Government.
+The provincial political systems are based on the same doctrine as its federal counterpart.
+The provincial governments are referred to as "Legislative Assemblies" (except the "National Assembly" of Quebec), and the Queen's representative in each Assembly is called the "Lieutenant Governor".
+Generally, every four or five years an election is called by the reigning Premier.
+Pending the results of the election, the Lieutenant Governor will ask the leader of the party with the most seats in the Assembly to become the Premier of the province and form a government.